 Scallops from Hokkaido Japan are favored by many Sushi and Japanese chefs, yet, I urge you to try Scallops from Viking Village, NJ.

-(originally posted on Quora) Many people think sushi fish must be super fresh, as if they are right off the boat.
+(originally posted on Quora) Many people think sushi fish must be super fresh as if they are right off the boat.
 The truth is not necessarily.
 Not all fish tastes good when they are fresh.
-Such is the case with much white fish like Halibut and Tai Snapper.
-Here, I wrote and answer relating to the freshness of sushi fish and how to age some fish for sushi.
+Such is the case with many white fish like Halibut and Tai Snapper.
+Here, I wrote an answer relating to the freshness of sushi fish and how to age some fish for sushi.
 Continue reading here #Ingredients #Sushi #Quora

 Do you know what wasabi is?
 Have you ever tasted real wasabi?
 Did you know it's likely that what you think wasabi is not really wasabi?

-What is typically served at sushi bars in US is a combination of (western) horseradish, mustard and green food c
+What is typically served at sushi bars in the US is a combination of (western) horseradish, mustard, and green food

-In Tokyo region, Nodoguro is regarded as high-priced item.
-As such, it is rare to see them at normal supermarket since whole sellers distribute most of
+In the Tokyo region, Nodoguro is regarded as a high-priced item.
+As such, it is rare to see them at the normal supermarkets since whole sellers distribute

-In Tokushima, commonly style of Bouze Nigiri is the whole fish as seen in the picture below.
-Bouze Nigiri has become popular thanks for a famous Japanese food comic/mango called,
+In Tokushima, the common style of Bouze Nigiri is the whole fish as seen in the picture below.
+Bouze Nigiri has become popular thanks to a famous Japanese food comic/mango

 To make sushi rice, you need to mix it with sushi vinegar.
-Aside from adding flavor to rice, addition of vinegar to cooked rice helps to prevent rice from going bad.
+Aside from adding flavor to rice, the addition of vinegar to cooked rice helps to prevent the rice from going bad.
 The ratio we use at Breakthrough Sushi is Rice Vinegar: Sugar: Salt=5:3:1 (i.e. 5Tbl Rice Vinegar, 3Tbl Sugar, 1Tbl Salt).
-Some of the common recipe calls for 5:2:1.
-Traditional Sushi restaurants in Tokyo use no sugar, just rice vinegar and salt only.
-At your local supermarket (Whole Foods or Asian Market), you m
+Some of the common recipes call for 5:2:1.
+Traditional Sushi restaurants in Tokyo use no sugar, just rice vinegar, and salt only.
+At your local supermarket (Whole Foods or Asian Marke